What Are You Doing About Workplace Violence Prevention?

 There’s no denying that this moment in our society is particularly fraught.
 The rapid development of new media, tumultuous political events, and distressing acts of violence have all fueled a cacophony that is hard to decipher.
 It can feel challenging to see the way forward.

-So, in moments when it feels like we can’t agree on anything, it’s more vital than ever to identify what we can
+So, in moments when it feels like we can’t agree on anything, it’s more vital than ever to identify what we can agree on:

 - We can agree that all people deserve safety and caring.